-Players reside at the Foster Quad Dormitory, 1000 North Fee Lane
+Players reside at the Briscoe Quad Dormitory, 1225 North Fee Lane

 , on the campus of Indiana University.

-Lost keys and meal cards: When a player loses their key or meal card, we typically wait through one training session and meal prior to assuming a key is truly lost.
+Lost room and meal cards: When a player loses their key or meal card, we typically wait through one training session and meal prior to assuming a key is truly lost.
 During that time, players may eat with a borrowed extra meal card.
 They should speak to staff as soon as they know their card is missing so that we can be sure they do not miss a meal.
 Meal cards can be replaced for a minimal fee ($15, subject to change slightly) once they are determined truly missing.
-Lost keys are $150 to replace (also subject to change).
-This fee is entirely applied to the fee charged to change the locks and cut new keys for the room in order to provide proper security for players.
-Camp does not benefit from lost keys.

 Dorm Security: Doors to buildings may only be unlocked with slide cards of players assigned to that building.
 Floor entry doors require a slide card from that floor to be unlocked.
 The Indiana Soccer Camp hires an Indiana University police officer to patrol and roam outside of the buildings overnight.

-Bathrooms and showers: in the hallway, not the individual rooms.
-Showers and toilets are individual stalls.
-Flip flops/slides are recommended.
+Bathrooms and showers: are in the individual rooms.
+Flip flops/slides are recommended for showers.

 Individual refrigerators and microwaves: not permitted in dorm rooms during sports camps due to university regulations.